Prior to applying for a Tier 4/Student visa route visa

 It is extremely important to read through this to fully understand the financial requirements for a student visa.

 If there are qualifications mentioned in your CAS under "evidence used to obtain offer" then you must provide these with your application.
 Documents must be original and meet the Home Office requirements.

 Pre-sessional English courses

 Our Centre for English and World Languages offers a range of pre-sessional English courses and you may choose to take one in order to meet an outstanding language condition.
 Where this is the case, we can only issue a CAS for your pre-sessional English course.
-Once you have completed this successfully we will issue another CAS to cover your degree course and you will have to apply for a new Tier 4 visa to cover this period of study.
-You can normally apply for an extension to your Tier 4 visa from within the UK.
+Once you have completed this successfully we will issue another CAS to cover your degree course and you will have to apply for a new Tier 4/Student visa route visa to cover this period of study.
+You can normally apply for an extension to your Tier 4/Student visa route visa from within the UK.

 If you have an unconditional offer to study your degree course and would also like to study a pre-sessional English course before your degree course starts, you may be eligible for a CAS that will cover both courses.